MatthewJbelcher7/PLS/README.md

 ## Description

-_This will allow the user to select a variety of awnsers to find a suggestion on _
+_This will allow the user to select a variety of awnsers to find a suggestion on what language they should learn to code_

 ## Setup/Installation Requirements